meteor-space/template-controller/README.md

 Since each state var is turned into a separate reactive var you do not run into any reactivity issues with re-rendering too much portions of your template.

-### Custom helper methods
+### `private: { myProperty: …, myMethod: … }`

-The API above can be considered as the "standard interface" of options.
-Any other properties and methods you define on the `options` object passed to `TemplateController` will be added to your template instance and are available anywhere.
+Any properties and methods you define on the `private` object will be added to your template instance and are available anywhere.
 This way you can easily define custom "private" helper methods to calculate or setup stuff.
 Do not confuse these with "template helpers" though, they are not accessible from the html template.

 Here is a short and contrived example, but you get the point: